SlimJim716/matt-site/_pages/american-boy.md

 An Interactive Documentary Installation created for the 2022 University of Connecticut Digital Media and Design BFA Senior Exhibition.

 Participants were instructed to take 3 question cards that corresponded to the questions asked in the installation video and filled them out while viewing.
+Below are their responses:

 <center><img src="/assets/images/American Boy Responses-1.jpg" width="900" height="900"></center>